ksctl/kli-docs/content/en/docs/features.md

 ---
 title: Features
-description: Features of ksctl
+description: Features of kli
 tags: [docs]
 ---

 ### Our Vision

-Transform your Kubernetes experience with a tool that puts simplicity and efficiency first.
-Ksctl eliminates the complexity of cluster management, allowing developers to focus on what matters most – building great applications.
+Transform your Kubernetes experience with a tool that puts simplicity and efficiency first. kli eliminates the complexity of cluster management, allowing developers to focus on what matters most – building great applications.

 ### Key Features